Chocolate raspberry cupcakes are the epitome of indulgence, combining the deep richness of Chocolate with the bright, tangy freshness of raspberries.

 -

-2In a large bowl, whisk together the flour, cocoa powder, sugar, baking soda, baking powder, and salt.
+2In a medium bowl, sift together the all-purpose flour, cocoa powder, baking powder, baking soda, and salt.
+Set aside.

 -